hazelcast/hazelcast-reference-manual/src/SPIProxy.md

 #### Implementing ManagedService and RemoteService

 Now, we need to make the `CounterService` class implement not only the `ManagedService` interface, but also the interface `com.hazelcast.spi.RemoteService`.
 This way, a client will be able to get a handle of a counter proxy.
+You can read the [source code for RemoteService here](https://github.com/hazelcast/hazelcast/blob/master/hazelcast/src/main/java/com/hazelcast/spi/RemoteService.java).

 ```java